-Students may obtain up to one (1) computer science credit for passing a district-created assessment that is aligned to state learning standards for computer science or mathematics and course equivalency requirements adopted by the office of the superintendent of public instruction (OSPI).
+The districtStudents may award academic credit for obtain up to one (1) computer science to students based on student completion of credit for passing a competency examination district-created assessment that is aligned with theto state learning standards for computer science or mathematics and course equivalency requirements adopted by the office of the superintendent of public instruction (OSPI).
 Students do not need to have attempted and failed a course before being eligible for these options.